steamship-core/steamship-langchain/README.md

 * Pass it directly via `Steamship(api_key=)` or `Steamship.tempory_workspace(api_key=)`.

 Alternatively, you can run `ship login`, which will guide you through setting up your environment.

+## Deploying on Steamship

+Deploying LangChain apps on Steamship is simple: `ship deploy`.

+From your package directory (where your `api.py` lives), you can issue the `ship deploy` command to generate a manifest file and push your package to Steamship.
+You may then use the Steamship SDK to create instances of your package in Workspaces as best fits your needs.

+More on deployment and Workspaces can be found in [our docs](https://docs.steamship.com/).